kozalosev/DickGrowerBot/src/help/en.md

 Nevertheless, there is a way to play without the bot being in a chat at all!
 Just use inline queries!
 Type the username of the bot after the <code>@</code> sign and a trailing space to get the same commands!

+<i>NB!</i> The rating used via inline mode is different from the rating used by the bot added to the chat.
+The process of their <a href="https://github.com/kozalosev/DickGrowerBot/issues/17">synchronization</a> may be implemented later.

 <b>Contacts and links</b>

 In case of any problems, write to {admin_username} or create an issue in the source code repository.